RMKD/scripting-blender-game-engine/tutorial.md

 Finally, if you've got a powerful graphics card, you may want to make sure Blender is enabled to use it in File > User Preferences > System.

-## Python Console (a programatic way to get things done)
+## Python Console (a programmatic way to get things done)
 ![](tutorial_images/icons/python-console.png)

 Almost everything you do in blender can be expressed as a python function.
 To understand that better, we're going to have to customize our interface (you can use the one we named earlier or create a new one).
 Once you've got the layout you want to edit selected, if you hover just under the information bar, you'll get a drag arrow.
 Dragging on that reveals a secret history where all the actions you take in the editor are logged (and can be copied by right-clicking them).

 You can run any of those commands in the black python console at the bottom of the screen.
 There are two convenience variables that are references to python modules (C for bpy.context and D for bpy.data).
 If you want to find out what they (or other python objects) contain, you can type `dir(C)` for a list of functions and `help(C)` for the longer documentation.

-For intance, to create a cube, you can run:
+For instance, to create a cube, you can run:

 ```
 bpy.ops.mesh.primitive_cube_add(radius=1, view_align=False, enter_editmode=False, location=(-9.73769, 14.1261, 0.39459), layers=(True, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False, False))